Collection of bought items

 What payment methods do we accept?

-Registered users can log into their "MY WENDL" account on our website and access "My invoices".
-There they will easily be able to pay the invoice online by clicking the button „Pay now“.
-Payments will be processed by our payment provider Stripe - accepted are Visa, Master Card and American Express.
-Alternatively, you can pay via bank transfer (directly via your bank or via www.transferwise.com/u/martinw369, no charges) or by Paypal (charges apply).
+Registered users can log into their "MY WENDL" account on our website and access "My invoices" where they will easily be able to pay the invoice online.
+Accepted methods of payment are SEPA Direct Debit, SOFORT Überweisung, GiroPay, VISA Card, Mastercard and American Express.
+Alternatively, you can pay via bank transfer (directly via your bank or via www.wise.com, no charges) or by PayPal (charges apply).
 Should you not know the amount of PayPal charges, we are happy to calculate them for you.
-In case of paying by Paypal, please tell us from which country you will make the Paypal transfer.
+In case of paying by PayPal, please tell us from which country you will make the PayPal transfer.

 What time are my lots sold?